Luligu/matterbridge/README.md

 ## Session XYZ does not exist
 This message may appear after Matterbridge restarts, indicating that the controller is still using a session from the previous connection that has since been closed.
-After some time, it will reconnect.
+After some time, the controller will reconnect.
 In this context, the message is not indicative of a problem.

 ## Apple Home issues